TADIWABNYAKS/Mongo-2-Dynamo/README.md

 Install the libraries , and from there replace the constants in the DynamoUpload.py script to your database info or to reference your ENV variable.
 From there's it's as simple as pressing run and waiting a couple hrs for the entire db to be moved.

 ### PRO TIP‼️:This script can run locally but , for your own sanity it's probably best to run it on an EC2 machine or a machine with reliable connectivity as any major network disruptions will stop the migration mid way.
 ### WARNING⚠️: Works for all the datatypes that were in my database but if you're using something that can raise an error in dynamo , you should convert the field before upload.
-Like what I did in the migrate_collection method line 52 fore float to Decimal
+Like what I did in the migrate_collection method line 52 for float to Decimal